myspc-development/art-test/docs/admin-guide.md

 ## Admin Pages

 **Roles & Permissions** – Manage organization roles and capabilities.
-Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
-Requests to `/wp-admin/ap-org-roles` are automatically redirected to the proper `admin.php` URL.
+Access the screen via `admin.php?page=ap-org-roles` from the Organization Dashboard menu.

-### Fixing 404 on `/wp-admin/ap-org-roles`
+### Registering the Org Roles Page

-If navigating directly to `/wp-admin/ap-org-roles` shows a 404 error, make sure the admin page is registered with the correct slug: The snippet below shows a minimal example.
+Ensure the admin page is registered with the correct slug.
+The snippet below shows a minimal example.

 ```php